Celia Features the Contributions that Immigrants bring to the United States

 Dr. King’s Words Continue to Inspire Us

 Dr. Martin Luther King’s “I have a dream” speech, inspires us even 60 years later.
 It certainly continues to inspire me and many others.
 He said: “It is a dream…deeply rooted in the American dream… that all men are created equal.”
 How is this manifested?
+Well, we have equality when we are free from discrimination, when we worship as we choose, when we vote freely, when we have the protections of due process and the

 Read More »